Critical race theory: Emergence as a movement

-In 1989, Kimberlé Crenshaw, Neil Gotanda, and Stephanie Phillips organized a workshop at the University of Wisconsin-Madison entitled "New Developments in Critical Race Theory".
+In 1989, Kimberlé Crenshaw, Neil Gotanda, and Stephanie Phillips organized a workshop at the St. Benedict Center in Madison, Wisconsin entitled "New Developments in Critical Race Theory".
 The organizers coined the term "Critical Race Theory" to signify an "intersection of critical theory and race, racism and the law."
+Delgado later reflected that the convent, with its austere rooms and crucifixes, was "an odd place for a bunch of Marxists."

 Afterward, legal scholars began publishing a higher volume of works employing critical race theory, including more than "300 leading law review articles" and books.
 In 1990, Duncan Kennedy published his article on affirmative action in legal academia in the Duke Law Journal, and Anthony E. Cook published his article "Beyond Critical Legal Studies" in the Harvard Law Review.
 In 1991, Patricia Williams published The Alchemy of Race and Rights, while Derrick Bell published Faces at the Bottom of the Well in 1992.
 Cheryl I. Harris published her 1993 Harvard Law Review article "Whiteness as Property" in which she described how passing led to benefits akin to owning property.
 In 1995, two dozen legal scholars contributed to a major compilation of key writings on CRT.

 By the early 1990s, key concepts and features of CRT had emerged.
 Bell had introduced his concept of "interest convergence" in his 1973 article.
 He developed the concept of racial realism in a 1992 series of essays and book, Faces at the bottom of the well: the permanence of racism.
-He said that Black people needed to accept that the civil rights era legislation would not on its own bring about progress in race relations; anti-Black racism in the U.S. was a "permanent fixture" of American society; and equality was "impossible and illusory" in the US.
+He said that Black people needed to accept that the civil rights era legislation would not on its own bring about progress in race relations; anti-Black racism in the US was a "permanent fixture" of American society; and equality was "impossible and illusory" in the US.
 Crenshaw introduced the term intersectionality in the 1990s.